gpanders/editorconfig.nvim/README.md

 **A:** This plugin aims for simplicity and performance: editorconfig-vim contains over 1000 SLOC, while this plugin has just under 200.

-Additionally, while performance for an EditorConfig plugin is certainly not the most important thing in the world, it still matters, particularly since it is going to run each time you open a new buffer.
-This plugin is not only smaller than editorconfig-vim, but is written in Lua, which is demonstrably faster than Vimscript.

 **Q:** Why does it only work for Neovim?

 **A:** Vim does not have the same level of support for Lua, and this plugin uses